illiaputintsev/illiaputintsev/README.md

 - To be added :)

 ## Education
-- Bachelor of Science in Computer Engineering, Kharkiv National University of Radioelectronics, 2024
+- Bachelor of Science in Computer Science, Kharkiv National University of Radioelectronics, 2024

 ## Contact Me
 - Email: illiaputintsev03@gmail.com